mjenmana/mjenmana.github.io/_pages/about.md

 Welcome to my site.
 I am a PhD candidate at the [Paris School of Economics](https//www.parisschoolofeconomics.eu).
 I am also a faculty lecturer at the [faculty of economics](https://www.econ.tu.ac.th), [Thammasat University](https://www.tu.ac.th).

-I do not know why this is not working.
-Thank you.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.